krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 So the second application is slower every third request, and the third application is slower every fourth request.
 That means that for every twelfth request, we are slower in both of them.

-I strongly believe that contextual profiling is the future in that area.
+I firmly believe that contextual profiling is the future in that area.
 Everything you see here should be taken with a grain of salt.
 My Spring integration and my JFR viewer are far away from something professional.
 I want to inspire you to search for new possibilities like that.
 If you find any, share it with the rest of the Java performance community.

 ### Distributed systems
 {: #context-id-hz }

 First, let's differentiate distributed architecture from distributed systems.
-For the purpose of this post, let's assume the following:
+For this post, let's assume the following:

 - a distributed architecture is a set of applications that works together - like microservices